 Be sure you leverage every content opportunity your sponsorship creates, such as:

 As an event sponsor, you don’t just get an audience, you also get to be an audience.
 Every connection you make or conversation you have provides an opportunity to learn from current and potential customers.
-Events like the ASHA Convention, ASHA Exchange Live chats and ASHA Schools Connect can be a superb opportunity to hear how the industry perceives your business or offering, get feedback on your products or services, and take the pulse of the industry in terms of needs, preferences, challenges, and emerging trends.
+Events like the ASHA Convention, ASHA Exchange Live chats, and ASHA Health Care Summit can be a superb opportunity to hear how the industry perceives your business or offering, get feedback on your products or services, and take the pulse of the industry in terms of needs, preferences, challenges, and emerging trends.

 Today, there are more ways than ever to get the benefits of sponsorship.
 While live industry conferences offer a unique opportunity for face-to-face experiential marketing, digital events can provide many of the same sponsorship benefits at a lower cost.
 Plus, you’ll reach an audience that may not regularly attend conferences.